dmytro-ulianov/tsr/README.md

 const mulOptions = TSR.of({ times: 10 })
 ```

 There are few ways of how you can call `multiply` function with values of these resources.
-These ways are described below, but feel free to skip them and see `combine` if you just interested in the actual library approach.
+These ways are described below, but feel free to skip them and see `combine` if you interested in the actual library approach only.

 **`chain`**